-The chairperson shall decide all questions on the procedures of this committee where not already provided for in the Constitution and committee procedure rules.
+The chairperson shall decide all questions on the procedures of the Cabinet meeting where not already provided for in the Constitution and committee procedure rules.
 This includes the interpretation of these speaking procedures.
 The ruling of the chairperson shall be final and not open to discussion.